anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 against the standard set of requirements defined in :ref:`chapters/chapter02:Architecture Requirements`.
-Through this validation mechanism, a provider of cloud infrastructure will be able to test their conformance to this reference architecture.
+Through this validation mechanism, a provider of cloud infrastructure will be able to test the conformance to this reference architecture.
 This will ease the integration of network functions into operator environments that host compatible cloud infrastructures, thereby reducing cost, complexity, and time of integration.